nikhilp-07/Inventory-Management-System/README.md

   iv) creating a sales.json file for recording the total products sold and it's basic details like - product_id,quantity,total amount,date-and-time_details,and user phone number.

-  v) in the end updating the Inventory/database products.¶
+  v) in the end updating the Inventory/database products.